bringthedip/gulp-swagger-codegen/README.md

 ## Contributions and Licensing
 This code is MIT licensed and free for re-use in your projects and for forking.
-Whilst I'll do my best to maintain it for the forseeable future, you're mor ethan welcome to submit feature requests or pull requests.
+Whilst I'll do my best to maintain it for the forseeable future, you're more than welcome to submit feature requests or pull requests.